xdmvdlsvxz35927/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, concise, and readable code.
 Reduce complexity by breaking down large problems into smaller, manageable modules.
 Optimize for maintainability and scalability, and remember that a program is not only executed by machines but also read, understood, and modified by humans."

 "Also remember that 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing correct, clear code first; optimize later when profiling identifies bottlenecks.
 Continuously refactor and review your code to improve its quality and efficiency.
 And always embrace version control as it allows you to experiment fearlessly and collaborate effectively."

+# 2024-02-04
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that's easy to read, understand, and maintain.
+Remember, you're not just writing code for computers but also for fellow humans who will interact with it long after its initial creation.
+Optimize for readability, modularity, and resilience against future changes.
+And always remember, premature optimization is the root of all evil."

+In essence, keep it simple, make it readable, and focus on creating robust solutions that can evolve with time.